This policy applies to all schools, departments, and units of the College of William & Mary and VIMS (W&M or "the university").

 Costs borne by W&M

 - W&M assumes all costs involved in labor certification.
-This includes attorney fee, any [future] government filing fee, costs of re-recruitment (e.g. advertising).
+This includes attorney fees, any [future] government filing fees, and costs of re-recruitment (e.g., advertising).

 - These costs are billed directly to the university and forwarded to the appropriate executive employee.